1st Annual Procession of the Personal Saints

 1st Annual New Orleans Fringe Procession of the Personal Saints Registration Guidelines:

 - The 1st Annual New Orleans Fringe Procession of the Personal Saints will take place during the 2014 Fringe Festival, on November 22.
-We’ll congregate at Markey Park beginning at 12pm for registration check-in, refreshments, organization and line-up.
+We’ll congregate beginning at 12pm (location TBA) for registration check-in, refreshments, organization and line-up.

-- The Procession will head out at 2pm, proceeding up Royal Street to Clouet Gardens for another stop for refreshment before moving on to the Marigny Opera House where Family Fringe events will be already underway.
+- The Procession will head out at 2pm (location TBA), proceeding up Royal Street to Clouet Gardens for another stop for refreshment before moving on to the Marigny Opera House where Family Fringe events will be already underway.

-- Participants who register in advance will receive a wristband to receive free beer and concessions during the Procession and during stops at Markey Park, Clouet Gardens, and Marigny Opera House.
+- Participants who register in advance will receive a wristband to receive free beer and concessions during the Procession and during stops at the gathering point (location TBA), Clouet Gardens, and Marigny Opera House.
 If you’re 21 years of age and over, that is.

-- Registration and participation is free and open to individuals and groups.
+- Registration and participation is free and open to individuals and groups of all ages.

 - New Orleans Fringe will organize volunteers to facilitate the Procession.
 However, this is not a “parade” with a city permit and police escorts.
 Participants – both registered and not, are requested to be respectful of the rights of vehicular traffic; to move out of the way of traffic situations; and to exercise due caution as the Procession moves through the neighborhood.